johsteffens/beth/doc/bcore/btcl.md

 123.0       // float (f3_t) (123.0)
 123E1       // float (f3_t) (1230)
 ```
-## Shortcuts for literals
+## SI Metric Symbols for literals

-For certain groups of small and large numbers, the literal expression can be simplified by appending a character representing a shortcut for a factor.
+For certain groups of small and large numbers, the literal expression can be simplified with a suffix-character representing a factor.
+The character mostly corresponds to the set of [SI Metric Symbols](https://en.wikipedia.org/wiki/Metric_prefix) (See Exceptions below).

-Using that shortcut with a number literal turns the type always into floating point.
+Using that symbol with a number literal turns the type always into floating point.
 This holds true even if the resulting value could be represented by an integer.

 | Character | Derived from | Factor |
 | --------- | ------------ | ------ |